Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 ## Key concepts
 ### FormRecognizerClient
 The [FormRecognizerClient][form_recognizer_sync_client] and [FormRecognizerAsyncClient][form_recognizer_async_client]
-provide both synchronous and asynchronous operations to recognize data from forms using custom trained models, recognizing content from forms, and analyzing receipts.
+provide both synchronous and asynchronous operations
+ - Recognizing form fields and content using custom models trained to recognize your custom forms.
+ These values are returned in a collection of `RecognizedForm` objects.
+ - Recognizing form content, including tables, lines and words, without the need to train a model.
+ Form content is returned in a collection of `FormPage` objects.
+ - Recognizing common fields from US receipts, using a pre-trained receipt model on the Form Recognizer service.
+ These fields and meta-data are returned in a collection of `USReceipt` objects.

 ### FormTrainingClient
 The [FormTrainingClient][form_training_sync_client] and
-[FormTrainingAsyncClient][form_training_async_client] provide both synchronous and asynchronous operations for for training custom models, retrieving and deleting models, as well as understanding how close you are to reaching subscription limits for the number of models you can train.
+[FormTrainingAsyncClient][form_training_async_client] provide both synchronous and asynchronous operations
+- Training custom models to recognize all fields and values found in your custom forms.
+ A `CustomFormModel` is returned indicating the form types the model will recognize, and the fields it will extract for each form type.
+See the [service's documents][fr_train_without_labels] for a more detailed explanation.
+- Training custom models to recognize specific fields and values you specify by labeling your custom forms.
+A `CustomFormModel` is returned indicating the fields the model will extract, as well as the estimated accuracy for each field.
+See the [service's documents][fr_train_with_labels] for a more detailed explanation.
+- Managing models created in your account.

+Please note that models can also be trained using a graphical user interface such as the [Form Recognizer Labeling Tool][fr_labeling_tool].

 ### Long-Running Operations
 Long-running operations are operations which consist of an initial request sent to the service to start an operation,